-- If u and v are neighbors, then there is a bag containing both of them. - 2 For every v, the bags containing v form a connected subtree.
+If u and v are neighbors, then there is a bag containing both of them.

+2 For every v, the bags containing v form a connected subtree.
+Width of the decomposition: largest bag size -1.

 A subtree communicates with the outside world only via the root of the subtree.